 The Straddle Strategy

-This page is completely focused on the StockedUp Straddle Strategy.
-This strategy has an impressive record with only 1 loss all year long.
+This page is completely focused on the StockedUp Straddle Strategy and options trading tips.
 The strategy may seem complicated but it is actually very simple.
 To start off, just follow these 4 steps:

 1) Buy the underlying straddles that I post in the StockedUp Facebook group.

-2) Keep buying more of the underlying straddles until the straddles starts rising in value (this is called averaging down) * Only average down when you are down 10% or more
+2) Keep buying more of the underlying straddles until the straddles start rising in value (this is called averaging down). * Only average down when you are down 10% or more.

 Day 1: buy a straddle for ex.
 XYZ @ 1.80 on Monday morning.